mickengland/vagrant-consul/README.md

 ```
 $ cd vagrant-consul && vagrant up
 ```
-This will create three consul servers in a cluster and a consul clinet running the web UI which can be accessed at [http://localhost:8500](http://localhost:8500).
+This will create three consul servers in a cluster and a consul client running the web UI which can be accessed at [http://localhost:8500](http://localhost:8500).

 ## Contributing